favetisov/f-card-bot/README.md

 # Get started

-Open your telegram, find F-Cards Bot via searchbar, or open [direct link](https://t.me/f_cards_bot)
+Open your telegram, find _"F-Cards Bot"_ via searchbar, or open [direct link](https://t.me/f_cards_bot)

 type `/start` to shake bot's hand

 `/use CATEGORY_NAME`  to select a category.
 If category doesn't exists (none exists at the beginning), new category will be created.
-__category is a group of cards, combined with one team.
-E.g. "english words", "math exam", etc.__
+_category is a group of cards, combined with one team.
+E.g. "english words", "math exam", etc._

 `/add` to start adding questions.
 You will be ased to provide question, anwer and description (or the quesion only).
 Fields can contain text, photo, video and audio.